Pricing Strategies (Part 2) Presentation preview

 info icon

-Internal pricing factors include cost of production, company's financial goals, and the value of the product to the customer.
-External factors include market demand, competition, and economic conditions.
+Internal pricing factors can include cost of production, company's objectives, and marketing strategy.
+External factors can include market demand, competition, and economic conditions.

 stars icon Ask follow up